DavidTranLe/zoukii/README.md

 <tr>
 <td>

-An app that displays and filters Zouk congresses, events, and classes.
+An application that displays and filters Zouk congresses, events, and classes.

 </td>
 </tr>